hoang-tran/hoang-tran.github.io/_drafts/use-graph-api-to-retrieve-facebook-user-information.md

 It's just a collection of HTTP-based APIs to get data in and out of Facebook.

+## Why would you want to use Graph API?

+Because:

+* You want to obtain the users's information to better understand them.
+* Graph API is simple to use.
+It's already integrated inside the Facebook iOS SDK.
+* It's easy to customize your requests to get the desired returned values.
+* There are a lot of information that you can access using the Graph API.

 ## How to make a Graph API request?

 Before you can make any Graph API requests, you need to authenticate with Facebook first.
 You can have a look at the [previous post](/ios/development/2016/08/14/login-with-facebook-in-ios) for step-by-step guide.